install-it/it-claws/README.md

 ###  Specify 7-Zip Executable Location

-driver-claw uses 7-Zip to archive and extract files.
+it-claws uses 7-Zip to archive and extract files.
 If the 7-Zip executable is not available in the system's PATH, you can specify its location using the `PATH_LIB_7ZIP` environment variable.

 If 7-Zip cannot be found, the tool will fall back to using `PowerShell`.
 Please note: